mozilla-iam/sso-dashboard-configuration/README.md

 1. Clone the repository
 2. Pull request to `master` and get it approved.
 3. Have the PR merged to the `master` branch which will cause CI to deploy to the *dev* S3 bucket called `sso-dashboard.configuration`
-4. Tag the commit in `master` that should be deployed to *production* which will cause CI to deploy to the `sso-dashboard.configuration-prod` S3 bucket used by production.
-The easiest way to tag and trigger a production deploymenbt is to [create a 'release'](https://github.com/mozilla-iam/sso-dashboard-configuration/releases), typically we are using semantic versioning (v0.0.1) for this repo, but check the previous release to validate.
+4. Tag the commit in `master` that should be deployed to *production* with a conforming tag name.
+A conforming tag name for a production deploy is in the format of [1.2.3-prod](https://github.com/mozilla-iam/sso-dashboard-configuration/blob/d18277841b9fa728a161050f14fceee59cd4cb46/deploy.sh#L11).
+Applying this tag will cause CI to deploy to the `sso-dashboard.configuration-prod` S3 bucket used by production.
+The easiest way to tag and trigger a production deployment is to [create a 'release'](https://github.com/mozilla-iam/sso-dashboard-configuration/releases), we are using semantic versioning (0.0.1) for this repo.

 # CI Pipeline